 Your mind and body are deeply connected, and with the right approach, you can break the cycle.
 If you’ve lived with anxiety or experienced trauma, I’m here to show you how negative experiences are stored in your body, how to identify the root of your thoughts and symptoms, and how to manage your symptoms by applying a healing combination of cognitive, behavioral, and relaxation techniques.
 I utilize a variety of effective techniques that include Cognitive Behavioral Therapy (CBT), mindfulness, insight-oriented practices, and mind-body connective psychotherapy practices.

-During our work together, we may also explore issues that are impacting your adult life which may be rooted in childhood emotional neglect, a chronic exposure to trauma that is so subtle, it can be easy to miss or dismiss.
-The impacts of this type of trauma can show up in our relationships with others in many different settings and in many different ways.
-If you’ve ever struggled with understanding why you feel the way you feel or why certain situations trigger your anxiety, anger or depression, you may have experienced childhood emotional neglect.
-Together, we can explore these facets of your life and work towards making the improvements in your quality of life that you desire.
+During our work together, we will explore various aspects of your life, including issues from your past that may be impacting your well-being now.
+For example, we may discuss childhood emotional neglect, a chronic exposure to trauma that is so subtle, it can be easy to skim over or dismiss.
+Childhood emotional neglect can show up in your relationships with friends, family, co-workers, and strangers, and reveal itself in several different ways.
+If you’ve ever struggled with understanding why you feel the way you feel or why certain situations trigger your anxiety, anger, or depression, you may have experienced childhood emotional neglect, and I’m here to help you move forward towards the life and peace of mind you so deserve.

-For over a decade, I have also been a Yoga teacher and am trained in the Trauma Conscious Yoga Method, a trauma-focused technique that integrates the yoga framework with somatic therapy.
-Somatic therapy is a holistic approach that helps people to discharge trauma memories from the body by paying attention to physical responses that you may be experiencing while discussing your trauma.
+For over a decade, I have also been a yoga teacher and am trained in the Trauma Conscious Yoga Method, a trauma-focused technique that integrates the yoga framework with holistic somatic therapy.